ColmFL/SafePlan-Web/README.md

 technologies involved, but also in a crucial aspect of software development which is linking front-end, back-end, and database via Rest APIs.

 The project was also tremendously useful in working with useful dependencies which boost an applications performance.

+The other motive in developing this application was to get into the mind set of the end user and have the considerations of end user experience be a driving force in the development and especially the UI development.

 ## **Tech/Frameworks Used**